aline-j/aline-j/README.md

 ## 🧑‍💻 About Me

-I’m a software developer with **4 years of professional front-end experience**, working primarily in the **e-commerce sector**.
+I have **four years of front-end experience**, mainly in the e-commerce sector. <br />
-Currently, I’m expanding my expertise in **full-stack development** through a **14-month intensive program at Masterschool**, focused on:
+Currently, I am expanding my skills in full-stack development through a ***14-month intensive program at the Masterschool**.

- 🔧 Modern technologies
- 💡 Clean code principles
- 🌍 Real-world project development

 ---